-Stagecoach has often been called the most significant western ever.
-It was John Ford's first film in Monument valley, the first to feature his beloved Seventh Cavalry and above all the movie which marked the start of what would become the most successful relationship between a director and an actor in the history of cinema.
+Stagecoach has often been called the most significant western ever, that is: not necessarily the best, but the most trendsetting and genre-defining western in history: It was John Ford's first film in Monument Valley, the first to feature his beloved Seventh Cavalry and also the movie which marked the start of what would become the most successful relationship between a director and an actor in the history of cinema.
+And last but not least: it was the movie that made a star out of its lead actor, a young man called John Wayne.

 * Gary Wills, John Wayne's America, New York, 1997